Kurzus nemzetközi vendég- és részidős hallgatóknak

 Oktatás célja

-Aim of the course Aim of the course: The course aims at deepening and integrating knowledge about of the different subfields of psychology (affective, developmental, cognitive, personality, social) through focusing on one specific topic and discussing it in a complex way.
-It will cover all the different subfields – but not equal proportion – and the applied aspects of the topic.
-It aims at reviving the previously studied ideas on at a master level giving the opportunity for amendment, reevaluation, and integration that can be relevant for students studying atin any specialization.
-(The specific course descriptions continue with the introduction of the focused topics.)
+Aim of the course: The aim of the course in the master program is to integrate the knowledge from various disciplines in psychology (affective psychology, developmental psychology, cognitive psychology, personality psychology, social psychology) through specific focused topics and to discuss the relevant parts in complexity.
+The chosen topics include the main disciplines of psychology and may provide further overview to other disciplines, mostly to those of applied psychology.
+In sum, the previously learned theories are going to be repeated, completed and integrated through topics that may be relevant for students from all specialisations in their further careers.
 This is a course based on lectures as well as critical group discussions on specific topics of adaptation, defined in its broadest sense as a suitable reaction to change, beneficiary for the specie.
 We invite students to explore theories of adaptation as well as its relevance in various applied psychological fields (such as the pursue of happiness and stress management).
 The range of topics include perspectives from evolutionary psychology, genetics, clinical and personality psychology, social psychology, cognitive and affective psychology, and developmental psychology.
 Students are encouraged to formulate their own views through group-discussion of selected topics accumulating knowledge from lectures and readings.
 Relevant results from empirical research will be presented in detail, including live demonstrations of adaptive mechanisms using data from wearable sensors detecting real-time changes of certain physiological markers.
 Our journey will start with Darwin’s theory of selection and inclusive fitness theories, and the role of specific gene variations coding adaptive behavioral patterns.
 Specific questions to be answered could include: What is the role of adaptation forming individual differences in temperament and character?
 What does the “Magnificent 7-repeat allele” have to do with seeking adventures?
 We will continue the journey with discussion of the Adaptation-Level theory, relevant to color vision, social process, economics, and research on happiness.
 Developmental aspects of adaptation are highly relevant, discussed through the concept of resilience.
 Current insights of the field will also be addressed (e.g., human-AI interaction and affective regulatory behavior of robots).
-Learning outcome, competence knowledge: · Acquired knowledge of theories of adaptation and applied fields of psychology · Acquired English terminology in the covered field attitude: · Fluency in formulating research ideas, summarizing and expression of own opinion in English · Cooperation and fluency in group discussion roles: moderator/specialist/referee · (optional) Practice in the examiner’s role: empathetic attitude while objective assessment skills: · Ability to integrate the ideas learnt · Fluency in expressing ideas using adequate terminology of the fields covered Autonomy, responsibility: · Using the integrative knowledge of adaptation in the applied field of psychology
+Learning outcome, competence knowledge: Acquired knowledge of theories of adaptation and applied fields of psychology Acquired English terminology in the covered field attitude: Fluency in formulating research ideas, summarizing and expression of own opinion in English Cooperation and fluency in group discussion roles: moderator/specialist/referee (optional) Practice in the examiner’s role: empathetic attitude while objective assessment skills: Ability to integrate the ideas learnt Fluency in expressing ideas using adequate terminology of the fields covered Autonomy, responsibility: Using the integrative knowledge of adaptation in the applied field of psycholog

 Tantárgy tartalma